ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

 any existing cases need to change to accommodate `null`

-Note that there isn't an objective correct answer to some of these, the goal is to demonstrate that you've though through the decisions that need to be made to add this new value and the consequences of doing so.
+Note that there isn't an objective correct answer to some of these, the goal is to demonstrate that you've thought through the decisions that need to be made to add this new value and the consequences of doing so.

 ## Adding New Expressions – Sequencing, Variable Mutation, and While Loops